steveli88/AsymGS/README.md

 ### On-the-go dataset & RobustNeRF dataset
 Download [raw On-the-go dataset](https://rwn17.github.io/nerf-on-the-go/) and [raw RobustNeRF dataset](https://robustnerf.github.io/) to the dataset folder.
+For RobustNeRF dataset, we use cluttered images as training data and extra images from novel views as validation data.
 Then running the following script to undistort the raw images.
 ```bash
 sh scripts/dataset_preparation.sh
 ```